JunkyByte/final_hpc_and_cloud/HPC/exercise2/report.md

 ## Results

 The experiments are all run using 2 EPYC nodes and varying amount of processes, equally distributed among the nodes.
 I perform all experiments using map-by `core` policy.
-I would expect different results using a policy such as `node` but I focus mostly on other aspects of the performance assessment and did not perform tests on this regard.
+I would expect different results using a policy such as `node` but I focused mostly on other aspects of the performance assessment and did not perform tests on this regard.

 I compare all timings with the `MPI_Gather` collective operation of OpenMPI.
 I plot the results of both the `linear` and `binomial` implementations.
 In order to evaluate the performances of the different algorithms I repeat the timings multiple times.
 The number of repetitions depend on the number of processes and data size, ranging from up to `10000` iterations for very small data sizes down to `10` for very large ones.
 Using small data sizes lead to latency bounded tests which are subject to large fluctuations between different runs, therefore using a larger number of repetitions is vital in order to obtain consistent timings.

 I perform two different tests, to address both weak and strong scaling.
 In weak scaling I vary the number of total processes with a fixed amount of data assigned to each one.
 In strong scaling the amount of data per process varies while the total amount of processes is fixed.

 Weak scaling in this scenario allows to inspect how efficiently one of the gather algorithms scales as the number of processes increases.
 It is important because algorithms such as binary tree, ring and linear have different communication patterns and are expected to scale differently.
 On the other hand strong scaling allows to inspect how efficiently one of the gather algorithms scale as the data that has to be shared changes.
 Since ORFEO has powerful communication infrastructure between nodes providing large bandwith for communications it is indeed interesting to inspect strong scaling and see if and how the different communications patterns implemented are able to efficiently utilize the bandwidth capacity.

+By inspecting these two types of scaling we are able to understand the performance of the different communication patterns and figure out which would be more appropriate depending on the situation.

 Both these tests fix one parameter of computation.
 I varied these fixed values, trying to uncover different aspects of the scaling.